ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/how-to-1.md

 ---

 ## Introduction
-When you think about .NET, you will typically consider Windows applications.
-However, .NET is a cross-platform development framework so you can use it on Windows, Linux, and Mac.
+When you think about .NET, you typically consider Windows applications.
+However, .NET is a cross-platform development framework so you can use it on Windows, Linux, and Macs.
 Therefore, Arm64 combined with this cross-platform capability enables you to rapidly implement efficient apps for a variety of scenarios.

 Here, we show you how to set up your development environment for .NET as well as how much performance boost you get by using Arm64.